 15. You are required to choose an action here.

 16. To use the connector provided by Asite, search for ‘Asite’ and select the required connector provided by Asite.
-All Asite connectors are categorized under ‘Premium’ tab (also available in ‘All’ tab).
+All Asite connectors are categorized under the ‘Premium’ tab (also available in the ‘All’ tab).

-17. Actions tab lists out all the actions that can be performed when above trigger is executed.
+17. The 'Actions' tab lists all the actions that can be performed when the above trigger is executed.

-Set File Metadata - Click here to obtain the steps of defining file's metadata.
+Set File Metadata - Click here to obtain the steps of defining the file's metadata.

-Create File - Click here to obtain the steps to upload a file in other system via Asite connector
+Create File - Click here to obtain the steps to upload a file in another system via the Asite connector

 Get File Content - Click here to obtain the steps to download a file.

-Please note that 'Set File Metadata' is mandatory before you can perform 'Create File' action.
+Please note that 'Set File Metadata' is mandatory before you can perform the 'Create File' action.

-18. Let's download a file by using action 'Get File Content'
+18. Let's download a file by using the action 'Get File Content'

-Now, select 'Get File Content' as the action to be performed when above trigger is executed.
+Now, select 'Get File Content' as the action to be performed when the above trigger is executed.

-19. It will open a text box for entering Download File URL.
+19. It will open a text box for entering the Download File URL.

 21. Under 'Dynamic Content', use the search option 'Search dynamic content' to search for 'direct link'.
 Dynamic Content option enables you to pull dynamic values i.e. variables from Asite in this scenario.
 From the results, select 'DirectLink' and continue.

-22. The selected 'DirectLink' will auto populate in the 'URL Selection' field.
-This direct link will enable pushing the file content from Asite to selected external service depending on the configuration.
-At this stage, pushing of files with limited size upto 100 MB are only supported via Microsoft Flow.
+22. The selected 'DirectLink' will auto-populate in the 'URL Selection' field.
+This direct link will enable pushing the file content from Asite to a selected external service depending on the configuration.
+At this stage, pushing files with limited sizes up to 100 MB is only supported via Microsoft Flow.

 Once done, click '+ New Step' to continue.

-23. Now, let's upload a file to other tool - Sharepoint by using action 'Create File'
+23. Now, let's upload a file to another tool - Sharepoint by using the 'Create File' action

-24. In this example, we will search and select 'Sharepoint' connector.
+24. In this example, we will search and select the 'Sharepoint' connector.

 25. Once the connector is selected, relevant actions will be listed.
 We are selecting 'Create File' in this example.
 Use the search or scroll option to find your concerned trigger.